Skip to Content

 Essentially, on the adjacent diagram above, 1 is being denied by the defensive counterpart, X1.

-Furthermore, as that happens, 5 could dribble towards 3 to execute a DHO or dribble handoff, represented by the double pipe symbol.
+Furthermore, as that happens, 5 could dribble towards 3 to execute a dribble handoff.

-After receiving the ball via the DHO, 3 can attack the rim while 5 rolls to the basket.
+After receiving the ball, 3 can turn and attack the rim while 5 rolls to the basket.

-Following that, 3 can stop and pop for a mid-range jump shot, pass to 4, which could lead to a possible three-point jump shot, or pass inside to 5 for a close-range shot.
+Following that, 3 can stop and pop for a mid-range shot, pass to 4, which could lead to a possible three-point shot, or pass inside to 5 for a close-range shot.

-Alternatively, 3 could also reverse pivot and throw a pitch back pass with 1 as the recipient who popped back to the right slot area following the screen away action.
+Alternatively, although it is not shown on the diagram, 3 could also reverse pivot and throw a pitch back pass with 1 as the recipient who popped back to the right slot area following the screen away action.

 Point Under

-Essentially, 1 simply cuts under 5, receives the ball via handoff, shown with the double pipe symbol, and dribbles to the basket to score via a close-range shot such as a layup, dunk, or floater.
+1 cuts under 5, receives the ball via high post handoff, and dribbles to the basket to score via a close-range shot such as a layup, dunk, or floater.

 Option 2: Pin down screen and slip